ThilakReddyy/JNTUHRESULTS-WEB/README.md

 If you've got questions about setup, deploying, special feature implementation, or just want to chat with the developer, please feel free to contact me on <a href="mailto:thilakreddypothuganti@gmail.com">mail</a>

-Found a bug with upstream Slate?
+Found a bug?
 Go ahead and [submit an issue](https://github.com/ThilakReddyy/JNTUHRESULTS-SERVICE/issues).
 And, of course, feel free to submit pull requests with bug fixes or changes to the `dev` branch.

 Also feel free to message me if you have any ideas for small website tools that you can't yet find online.
 Thanks!